yktoo/yktoo.com/content/blog/posts/0401/index.en.md

 On a side note, the difference between the measurements by the two services is sometimes striking.
 I have the impression fast.com is somewhat more accurate since its readings vary less.

 When the phone is located next to either of the device, the download bandwith is ca. **500 Mbps**, upload is ca. **400 Mbps**.
-This is pretty close to the overall "official" bandwidth of {{< a "0337" "my Internet connection" "ru" >}}.
+This is pretty close to the overall "official" bandwidth of [my Internet connection](ru;0337).

 When the phone is equally removed from both devices, the speed is about **280 Mbps**.
 Which is decent in my view.